-CCTA is expected to publically release its Draft Initial TEP sometime between July 3rd and July 8th.
-As a result, the WCCTAC Board should have the ability to react to the Draft Initial TEP at its tentatively scheduled July 12th meeting.
-Consequently, staff recommends that this special meeting remain on the schedule.
+CCTA is expected to publically release its official Initial Draft TEP sometime between July 3rd and July 8th.
+As a result, the WCCTAC Board should have the ability to react to the Initial Draft TEP at its tentatively scheduled July 12th meeting.
+Consequently, staff recommends that this special meeting remain on the meeting calendar.

-WCCTAC could provide formal comments to the Authority after the July 12th special meeting, or after the regular meeting on July 28th, or after both.
+WCCTAC could provide formal comments to the Authority after its July 12th special meeting, after its July 28th regular meeting, or after both.
 The Authority has asked that all feedback, including from RTPCs be provided before August 1st.
-WCCTAC Staff does not believe that a special meeting in August is necessary to schedule at this time.
-During August, CCTA will develop its final Draft TEP based on the feedback received, with potential CCTA Board approval on August 21st.
+WCCTAC Staff does not believe that a special WCCTAC Board meeting in August is necessary at this time.
+During August, CCTA will finalize the Draft TEP and may release it for circulation to local jurisdictions at its August 21st special meeting.